pankitthakkar/Minigames/README.md

 **Anthony Sasso
   * Basic minesweeper game of (A,1) style coordinates, will allow saving of scores for a user with file I/O.
   * There will also be (hopefully) the ability to have different difficulties, through selecting grid size and mine number... but will begin with a basic 8x8 before adding this.
+  * Will use the user account from the main program instead of a seperate user with a save/load function to save space.
+Should also simplify integration.
+  * Also may shorten the amount of functions I use to make testing more straight forewards...

 ### Rock Paper Scissors:
 **Zahra Amiri